mremi/TemplatingExtraBundle/README.md

 debug toolbar the rendered templates and some statistics from the current HTTP request: number of templates, consumed memory, request duration...

+It's very easy to know which templates consume just looking at the colors (red and yellow).

 Moreover, you can see all parameters passed to each template.
+This can be useful for the front office development.

 ![Screenshot](https://raw.github.com/mremi/TemplatingExtraBundle/master/Resources/doc/images/profiler.png)